GitYCC/TempDD/README.md

 From this example, you can see that development progresses from idea to implementation through multi-layered documentation.
 Each document is filled out by AI asking users for input when needed, which reduces the complexity of form-filling for users while enhancing consensus between AI and humans.
 Worth noting, the research step involves AI proactively searching for information online to improve its understanding of the implementation.
 I believe better workflows exist, and we shouldn't expect one workflow to satisfy every project.
 Therefore, this framework is designed to be easily customizable.
 Please refer to section ["Customize your workflow"](#customize-your-workflow) to learn more.

 ## Customize your workflow

 TempDD allows you to create custom workflows tailored to your specific development needs.
+The framework's template-driven architecture makes customization straightforward—just define your stages in YAML and create corresponding templates.

 Follow the below steps to customize your workflow:
+1. **Understand the design**: Read [Operating Principles](docs/operating-principles.md) to learn how template-driven architecture enables easy customization
-1. **Read the guide**: See [./customized/](./customized/) for comprehensive workflow creation instructions
+2. **Read the guide**: See [./customized/](./customized/) for comprehensive workflow creation instructions
-2. **Create your workflow** following the structure and examples provided
+3. **Create your workflow** following the structure and examples provided
-3. **Initialize project** with your custom workflow:
+4. **Initialize project** with your custom workflow:

 ```bash
 tempdd init --workflow /path/to/your/custom/workflow_dir/